Volume 71, Number 6, September 2005

 We present a rational scheme for modeling natural convection-driven polymerase chain reaction (PCR), where many copies of a DNA template are made by cycling between hot and cold regions via a circulatory, buoyancy-driven flow.
 This process is described here in the framework of multiple-species formulation, using evolution equations which govern the concentrations of the various DNA species in the carrying solution.
 In the intermediate asymptotic limit, where a stationary amplification rate is achieved, these equations provide an eigenvalue problem for computing the exponential amplification rate of double-stranded DNA.
 The scheme is demonstrated using a simplified model of a Rayleigh-Bénard cell.
 In contrast to what may have been anticipated, diffusion tends to enhance the growth rate.
 The present model, intended to be used as a template for more device-specific analyses, provides a starting point for understanding the effects of the competing mechanisms (reaction, convection and diffusion) upon the amplification efficiency.

 PACS: 82.39.-k – Chemical kinetics in biological systems / 87.15.Rn – Reactions and kinetics; polymerization

-© EDP Sciences 2005
+© EDP Sciences, 2005

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.